-When you and your partner talk to a doctor about getting help for infertility, he may suggest a technique called "artificial insemination."
+When you and your partner talk to a doctor about getting help for infertility, they may suggest a technique called "artificial insemination."
 It's a simple procedure with few side effects, and it can help some couples who haven't been able to get pregnant.

 In artificial insemination, a doctor inserts sperm directly into a woman's cervix, fallopian tubes, or uterus.
 The most common method is called "intrauterine insemination (IUI)," when a doctor places the sperm in the uterus.